-And IIoT is industrial oriented that helps the industries to manage their manufacturing process, monitor supply chain and make the overall management system a transparent one.
+And IIoT is industrially oriented that helps the industries to manage their manufacturing process, monitor the supply chain, and make the overall management system a transparent one.

-IIoT includes high risk fields including aerospace, defence, agriculture, healthcare and energy.
+IIoT includes high-risk fields including aerospace, defense, agriculture, healthcare, and energy.
 If anything goes outside the control then, a situation of emergency can arrive.
 Thus, IIoT involves high-risk impact.

-On the other hand, IoT uses simple devices, sensors and cloud to share the data among the devices.
-It comes under low-risk impact.
+On the other hand, IoT uses simple devices, sensors, and the cloud to share the data among the devices.
+It comes under the low-risk impact.

-Also, in terms of cost, IIoT is much more expensive as it requires high volume of data sharing, sensitive devices, sensors and more sophisticated industrial applications.
-Whereas, day-by-day various IoT technology based devices are being introduced by various companies, so it less expensive.
+Also, in terms of cost, IIoT is much more expensive as it requires a high volume of data sharing, sensitive devices, sensors, and more sophisticated industrial applications.
+Whereas day-by-day various IoT technology-based devices are being introduced by various companies, so it less expensive.

 With more and understanding of IoT technology, industries and consumers will both be benefited.
 More and more industries are now implementing IIoT to give a broader and smarter way of manufacturing and supply chain management.
 Also, consumers and end-users are switching towards the world of smart objects and devices to improve their way of living.

 Hope you liked our article on Difference between IIOT and IOT if you have any query and suggestion don’t hesitate to write below in the comment box.

 - difference between IIoT vs IoT